dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 # Using Assessment Tools

-This chapter covers:

-- Using Google PageSpeed Insights
-- Using network request inspectors to view asset timing information
-- Using rendering profilers to diagnose poor performance
-- Benchmarking JavaScript code
-- Emulating devices and internet connections

-After learning the basics of web performance and optimizing a small client site, the next step is learning how to find performance problems systematically.
-This chapter starts with Google PageSpeed Insights, then moves into the browser tools available in Chrome and other desktop browsers.

 ## Evaluating With Google PageSpeed Insights

 Google cares about web performance.
 Since 2010, it has treated performance as one factor in organic search ranking.
 If a content-driven site depends heavily on search traffic, performance deserves attention.
 Google PageSpeed Insights provides a starting point for that work.